David Ramsden, Chief Executive

 Louise subsequently made the move into the charity sector, spending four years at UNICEF UK, first as management accountant, then promoted to financial controller.
 In 2014 she spent a year working overseas as a project accountant for Cambodian NGO ‘Phare Ponleu Selpak’.
 Louise is also Treasurer for Croydon Mencap.

-Dr Keith Brownlee, Director of Impact
+Dr Keith Brownlee, Director of Policy, Programmes & Support

 Keith joined as the Trust’s first ever Director of Impact in 2015.
 As well as over 30 years of experience caring for children and families with cystic fibrosis, Keith has a special research interest in respiratory infections and management of airway clearance in people with cystic fibrosis.
 He also has a long-term interest in medical education and is a published author on paediatrics.